Autodrop3d/raspiApWlanScripts/readme.md

 ## Some impartant notes

 ### These scripts are presently written to work in the US only.
 **But** if you live in another country, you can still make this work for you!
 You only need to edit the country codes.
 This can be done in two ways: Edit the setup script before running it **OR** edit the wpa-supplicant files after running the setup script.
-Thanks to @cassc for reminding me of this limitation.
+Thanks to [cl](http://github.com/cassc/) for reminding me of this limitation.

 #### Option 1: Edit the setup script
 Simply search for the phrase `country=US`and replace it with `country=XX` where `XX` is **your** two letter country code.
 There are two places where you must make this change.